toberoo/promise-oracledb/README.md

 	db.setConnection({
 		user: /*username*/,
 		password: /*password*/,
-		connectstring: /*oracle connection string. please see their documentation*/ }, /*This param, if set to true, will output results as json*/);
+		connectString: /*oracle connection string. please see their documentation*/,
+		useJSONFormat: /*This param, if set to true, will output results as json*/ });

 	/*If you would like to use the driver only for getting the connection, you can now use db.getConnection().then(function(conn){/*callback*/}) */